Notifications

 • naming numbers (for example, the child tells the name of the number on a card)

-• comparing numbers (for example, the child may be asked to cross out the larger of two numbers)
+• comparing numbers (for example, the child may be asked to cross out the larger of 2 numbers)

-The kindergarten numeracy assessment is available in French and English.
+The Kindergarten numeracy screener is available in French and English.

 • Grades 1 to 3 Literacy

-• Kindergarten literacy assessments used at the beginning of Grade 1 in September only, which are different compared to the screening assessments used later in Grade 1:
+• Kindergarten literacy screeners are used for the fall administration in Grade 1, which are different compared to the screeners used later in Grade 1:

-• Letter Name-Sound (LeNS)/ Test Nom et son des lettres (NSLe) assessment – for letter names and sounds only.
+• Letter Name-Sound (LeNS) Test/Test Nom et son des lettres (NSLe) screener – for letter names and sounds only.

 • Phonological Awareness Screening Test (PAST)/Test de dépistage de la conscience phonologique (TDCP).

-• Random Automatized Naming (RAN)/Dénomination rapide sérielle (DRS).
+• Rapid Automatized Naming (RAN) Test/Dénomination rapide sérielle (DRS) des chiffres.

-• LeNS assessment – designed to ensure a student has the foundational phonics skills to develop into an independent reader.
-LeNS assesses a student’s ability to sound out single letters and letter combinations (for example, n, d, e, ch, ay, oa, oy).
+• Letter Name-Sound (LeNS) Test – designed to ensure a student has the foundational phonics skills to develop into an independent reader.
+LeNS screens a student’s ability to sound out single letters and letter combinations (for example, n, d, e, ch, ay, oa, oy).

-• Castles and Coltheart 3 (CC3) assessment – an English word-reading test designed to identify the nature of a student’s reading difficulties.
-CC3 assesses a student’s ability to:
+• Castles and Coltheart 3 (CC3) Test – an English word-reading screener designed to identify the nature of a student’s reading difficulties.
+CC3 measures a student’s ability to:

 • recall familiar and irregular words (for example, take, hand, island, cough)